connext/IRCs/README.md

 Each IRC has a `finalization date` within which decisions regarding the IRC MUST be finalized and the IRC PR, closed.
 Before this period, IRCs should be commented on in their respective PRs.

 TODOs:
-- [ ] **IRC-0** `Finalization date: Tues Aug 25th` -- Background specification of StateChannels wallet interface.
+- **IRC-2** `Finalization date: Mon Aug 31` -- Specification of Message-Router and messaging infra.
 Includes:
-    - JSON RPC interface for wallet
-    - Spec of a `mock-wallet` which can be used for unit testing.
-    - Architecture diagram of StateChannels wallet internals.

-- [ ] **IRC-1** `Finalization date: Tues Aug 25th` -- System architecture of new node infrastructure.
-Includes:
-    - Architecture diagram of the new node
-    - Key decisions around supported interfaces.
-REST? gRPC?
-Both?
-Something else?
+    - Key decisions around transport
-    - Finalized naming conventions and terminology for each piece.
-Nodes/clients?
-Routing/Non-routing nodes?
-    - Interfaces that have been defined vs. are yet to be defined?
-What can/should we reuse?
+    - Message-router interface
+    - Auth/encryption strategy
+    - Connection to lower level wallet interface
+    - Specification of message retries and failure cases